Earth Notes: London Home Solar Power PV Pilot Project (2007)Updated 2023-09-17 21:10 GMT.

 The manufacturing energy (and other costs) are probably recouped within six (6) years or so, well within the expected life of most of the equipment.
 (Batteries may require replacement more often, depending on usage patterns.)

-Domestic solar PV (electricity) generation is very unlikely to save money in the UK, given UK sunlight levels, mains electricity prices and the expense of the equipment; a financial payoff time of at least fifty (50) years, ie longer than the equipment life, is a reasonable guess given 2007 prices.
+Domestic solar PV (electricity) generation is very unlikely to save money in the UK as of 2007, given UK sunlight levels, mains electricity prices and the expense of the equipment; a financial payback time of at least fifty (50) years, ie longer than the equipment life, is a reasonable guess given 2007 prices.

 For some applications where mains electricity is not cheap and reliable, especially in sunnier parts of the UK, there may be good reasons to gain the autonomy of a domestic solar PV system.

 In general, probably the best thing to do so save energy is unglamorously just to use less, such as by: completely turning off unused equipment (not using standby) where possible, only boiling as much water in a kettle as you need, switching to low-energy lighting such as CFL (compact fluorescent), and using 30°C/40°C clothes washes, etc, etc. But if you still want to try to capture some sunlight?

 You might not want to go completely 'off-grid', but you might like generate some power locally and have 'emergency' power during a power-cut for example.

 One way to maximise potential efficiency and savings is to use solar-charged-battery 12V DC for specific devices, avoiding the inefficiency of an 'inverter' stepping from solar power up to 240V AC and then a transformer or other power supply stepping back down to what the equipment actually needs.
 Lighting, for example, does not need much power, especially if efficient LED or CFL lamps are used, and efficient 12V DC lighting can be bought in the high-street right now.